About us

 See Locations Map on the right.

-The schools in the most recent cohort have now finished their projects and their research reports which reflect significant successes in improving outcomes and practice both for children/young people and for teachers.
+The most recent cohort of Laurel Trust Projects (Cohort 6) were successfully completed in the summer of 2025.
+Their final research reports reflect significant successes in improving outcomes and practice both for children/young people and for teachers.
 In several cases the positive impact extends to families and the community.

-Studies of all the research projects will be published in Volume 4 of The Laurel Trust's annual collection "Celebrating Research that Gets Results" which will be available in the late Spring 2025.
+Studies of all these research projects have now been published in Volume 4 of The Laurel Trust's annual collection "Celebrating Research that gets Results" and can be accessed by clicking on this link.

 Our Purpose